-- The near-surface native alluvial soils within the upper 6 to 12± feet generally consist of silty sands and clayey sands which possess variable strength and unfavorable consolidation/collapse characteristics.
-The alluvium greater than 6 to 12± feet generally possess high strengths and densities and favorable consolidation/collapse characteristics. - Older native alluvial soils were encountered at the ground surface at Boring No. B-2 and at a depth of 11⁄2± feet below the existing site grades at Boring No. B-1, extending to at least the maximum depth explored of 25± feet. - The near-surface alluvial soils were found to be loose and porous and possess varying strengths.
-These soils, in their present condition, are not considered suitable for support of the foundation loads of the new structure. - Remedial grading will be necessary to the upper portion of the near-surface native alluvial soils and replace these materials as compacted structural fill soils.
+- The near-surface soils, extending between the depths of 21⁄2 to 4± feet, are mostly comprised of younger alluvium which possesses varying strengths and unfavorable consolidation/collapse characteristics.
+Beneath these materials, the borings encountered older alluvium which possesses high strengths and more favorable consolidation/collapse characteristics. - Val Verde Tonalite bedrock were encountered at three (3) of the boring locations, extending to at least to the maximum depth explored of 25± feet. - The near-surface alluvial soils possess varying strengths.
+These soils, in their present condition, are not considered suitable for support of the foundation loads of the new structure. - Remedial grading will be necessary in order to remove the upper portion of the near-surface native alluvial soils and replace these materials as compacted structural fill soils.